Movies Database

 (I say "effectively" because the second example creates an additional function layer to call, which may be optimized away by the compiler)

-CHANGED: /app/src/main/java/com/androidbyexample/movie/screens/MovieDisplayUi.kt
+CHANGED: app/src/main/java/com/androidbyexample/compose/movies/screens/MovieDisplay.kt

-package com.androidbyexample.movie.screens
+package com.androidbyexample.compose.movies.screens

 import androidx.compose.foundation.layout.Column